MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 ## Code first

-Dive into a 5-minute [quickstart](xref:microsoft.quantum.write-program) to code a Bell state
+Dive into a 5-minute [quickstart](xref:microsoft.quantum.write-program) to code a Bell state.

-Implement [Grover's algorithm](xref:microsoft.quantum.quickstart.grover) in just a few lines of code
+Implement [Grover's algorithm](xref:microsoft.quantum.quickstart.grover) in just a few lines of code.

+Try one of the [Quantum Katas](xref:microsoft.quantum.overview.katas), short training exercises to teach you how to program in Q# and learn quantum computing.

 ## Learn about the libraries